-Due to the fact that numerous former industrial workers are now suffering from asbestos-related diseases, they are at high risk of developing more severe symptoms and possible complications.
+Since numerous former industrial workers are now suffering from asbestos-related diseases, they are at high risk of developing more severe symptoms and possible complications.
 Their underlying health issues and their poor immune system is what makes them so prone to infection with the new virus.

 are amongst the demographic which has a high risk for COVID-19 since many could be suffering from lung disease as a result of occupational asbestos exposure.

+By now, it is a well-known fact that people with underlying respiratory diseases are significantly more prone to complications if they get infected with the novel coronavirus, as they have a weak immune system.
 As a known human carcinogen, asbestos is a naturally occurring mineral that had been heavily used by numerous industries until 1980, when multiple health organizations worldwide began raising awareness of the terrible health consequences of exposure.
 Because it is a very friable raw material, asbestos fibers were easily released in the air by activities such as maintenance and repair in industrial settings.

 Since asbestos exposure is the culprit behind the respiratory diseases former industrial workers are now struggling with, people who had the following jobs during the last century may currently be at high risk of complications to COVID-19: